TheOdinProject/curriculum/git/project_git_remotes.md

   * [Odin-Student](https://github.com/odin-student)
   ```
 and save it.
-10. Add the file to the stage and commit it.
+10. Add the file to the staging area and commit it.
 We want to  push the `new-student` branch to GitHub like so:

   ```language-bash
   curriculum$ git commit -am "add my name to student_list.md" curriculum$ git push origin new-student
   ```
-11. Now we you view the forked repository on GitHub you will see it is ready to create the pull request:
+11. Now when you view the forked repository on GitHub you will see it is ready to create the pull request:
   <a href="http://i.imgur.com/nPZpeHY.png"><img class="tutorial-img" src="http://i.imgur.com/nPZpeHY.png" title="Click Compare & Pull Request" /></a>
 12. Once we click that we can add a message to the person who is going to accept or reject the pull request.
 In this case the standard message is fine.
   <a href="http://i.imgur.com/PEfej8w.png"><img class="tutorial-img" src="http://i.imgur.com/PEfej8w.png" title="Click Create Pull Request" /></a>
 13. As you can see below the person viewing the pull request before approving it to be merged into TheOdinProject/Curriculum `Master` can see a summary of all the lines you have changed.
   <a href="http://i.imgur.com/XaRdf46.png"><img class="tutorial-img" src="http://i.imgur.com/XaRdf46.png" title="View changes to files" /></a>
 14. Success!
+Now all that is needed is for TheOdinProject to approve your submission.
 You're first contribution to an open source project on GitHub.
 Although it is minor the process for any contribution to any repository you find on GitHub is the same as outlined here.
 Go forth and help the open source community!

 ## Helpful Links
 * [GitHub Forking](https://gist.github.com/Chaser324/ce0505fbed06b947d962)